stanford-rc/mais-apis-python/README.rst

 The following APIs are supported:

-* `Account`_: Full support for *Full Data* records for individual accounts, for both people (SUNetIDs) and functional account.
+* `Account`_: Full support for *Full Data* records for individual accounts, for both people (SUNetIDs) and functional accounts.
 All of the information provided by the API is exposed, including service-specific settings.
-  Support for 'views' that can act as if functional or inactive account don't exist (so you don't have to filter them out).
+  Support for 'views' that can act as if functional or inactive accounts don't exist (so you don't have to filter them out).
+Also provided is code for quickly validating a collection of SUNetIDs.

   *Not implemented*: Retrieving a list of accounts that changed status in the past X days.